Great Moments with Mr. Lincoln: The Disney Gallery

 In 2013, The Disney Gallery closed and became the new home of the Disneyana Shop, which itself had closed to make way for the Disneyland Starbucks location at the Market House on Main Street.
 The Gallery was moved into a portion of the lobby for The Disneyland Story Presenting Great Moments with Mr. Lincoln, where its exhibits rotate periodically to coincide with company promotions or highlighting attraction anniversaries.

-Walt Disney – A Magical Life
+Walt Disney – A Magical Life (2025–present)

 The Disneyland Story Presenting Great Moments with Mr. Lincoln closed on April 16, 2024.
 At D23—The Ultimate Disney Fan Event in August 2024, Disney Experiences chairman Josh D'Amaro announced that the attraction would be replaced with Walt Disney – A Magical Life, for the park's 70th anniversary celebration.
 The centerpiece of the new attraction is a stage show featuring an Audio-Animatronic of Walt Disney.
 In December 2024, it was announced that it would open on May 16, 2025.
 After a year regularly presenting the Walt Disney show, that show will rotate with Great Moments with Mr. Lincoln throughout each operating day.
 In February 2025, it was announced that the opening date was pushed back to July 17, 2025, the date of Disneyland's 70th anniversary.